-Further control measures to reduce risks so far as is reasonably practicable Name Date Updates to be regularly shared with parents / staff LWE Ongoing g Meeting with H&S working party to review working practices and any necessary adjustments LWE / MWD / IFI Ongoi goin g Fortnightly review by SLT to make necessary adjustments SLT Ongoing Liaison with HSLT LWE / MWD Ongoing State overall risk level assigned to the task AFTER implementat control and action plan measures taken as a result of this risk assessment on of Hig Low Is such a risk level deemed to be as low as reasonably pro ?
-Yes ⊠ No □ Is activity still acceptable with this level of risk?
-Yes ⊠ 3 No □ If no, has this been escalated to senior leadership team?
-Yes □ ] No □ Assessor(s): Lesley Welsh Position(s): Principal Signature e(s): Lawdoh Date: 09.01.2022 Review D ate: In light of new guidance Distribution: All staff; Hope Sentamu Learning Trust; parents and students via website
+Further control measures to reduce risks so far as is reasonably practicable Name Date Updates to be regularly shared with parents / staff LWE 0 ngoing Fortnightly review by SLT to make necessary adjustments SLT Or Ongoing Liaison with HSLT LWE / MWD 0 Ongoing State overall risk level assigned to the task AFTER implementation of control and action plan measures taken as a result of this risk Low Is such a risk level deemed to be as low as reasonably practical?
+Yes  No 🗆 Is activity still acceptable with this level of risk?
+Yes   🕅 No 🗆 If no, has this been escalated to senior leadership team?
+Yes 🗆 No No 🗆 Assessor(s): Lesley Welsh Position(s): Principal Signature e(s): L AWeloh - Date: 23.01.22 Review D ate: In light of new guidance Distribution: All staff; Hope Sentamu Learning Trust; parents and students via website